OS366/phantom/Home.md

 # Phantom.js Wiki

 Welcome to the Phantom.js wiki!
-This wiki contains comprehensive documentation, examples, and best practices for using Phantom.js in your OIE (Open Integration Engine) envrionment.
-Should work in Mirth and BridgeLink as well.
+This wiki contains comprehensive documentation, examples, and best practices for using Phantom.js in Mirth Connect, Open Integration Engine (OIE), and BridgeLink environments.

 ## Quick Navigation